 Most of us love beaches and San Diego County is one of the best places to experience them.
-Not only does San Diego County offer the most amazing restaurants and entertainment, but rare species, beach hiking trails, and breathtaking views.
+Not only does San Diego County offer the most amazing restaurants and entertainment, but also rare species, beach hiking trails, and breathtaking views.

 If you’re looking for a beach that offers all three, then look no further than Torrey Pines State Natural Reserve.